-Asiatic lilies are the winners when it comes to bold colours and 'Apricot Fudge' is a new double variety with unusual Fuchsia shaped flowers in a warm peachy orange.
+Asiatic lilies are the winners when it comes to bold colours.
+Combined with a unique flower structure, hardiness and perennial flowering this variety is a popular choice.
 Gorgeous in a 'hot border' with other exotics such as cannas.

 For a truly prima donna performance, tree lilies are an awe-inspiring addition to any garden.
 They are a cross between Oriental and Asiatic and bring with them sweet fragrance and fantastic colours.
-They can grow to over 2 meters making a sensational statement in your borders.
+Growing to over 2 metres they make a sensational statement in your borders.
 Try our Tree Lily Bulb Collection for a real taste of these border stars.

 Add a touch of theatre to your garden with lilies everyone will love!

 Where to plant lily bulbs

 Ideally, lily bulbs should be planted in full sun with a little dappled shade for part of the day.

 - Well-drained soil is essential

 - Plant where the perfume will be appreciated – near doors, windows or outdoor seating areas